yeswanth244/open-data-pvnet/getting_started.md

 ### Weather Forecasting and Numerical Weather Prediction (NWP) Terms
 - **Numerical Weather Prediction (NWP)**: The use of mathematical models to simulate atmospheric processes and predict future weather conditions.
+- **Gridded Data**: Data arranged in a regular, grid-like structure, where each cell or grid point represents a specific geographical area and contains corresponding data values (e.g., temperature, solar irradiance, or wind speed).
 - **Global Forecast System (GFS)**: A global NWP model produced by the National Weather Service that provides weather forecasts up to 16 days in advance.
 - **European Centre for Medium-Range Weather Forecasts (ECMWF)**: An independent intergovernmental organization that produces highly accurate medium-range weather forecasts.
 - **Model Resolution**: The spatial and temporal granularity of an NWP model, usually measured in kilometers or degrees.
 - **Initialization**: The process of incorporating current observational data into a model to start a forecast.
 - **Boundary Conditions**: Data input to a weather model defining conditions at the edges of the modeled area.

+---

+### Geospatial Terms

+- **Geostationary**: A satellite orbit where the satellite remains fixed relative to a specific point on Earth’s surface, providing continuous observation of the same region.
+Commonly used in weather monitoring and solar radiation measurement.
+- **Geospatial Data**: Information about objects, events, or phenomena on Earth's surface, represented by geographic coordinates and often used in mapping and analysis.
+- **Latitude**: The angular distance of a location north or south of the equator, measured in degrees.
+Important for determining solar angles and irradiance.
+- **Longitude**: The angular distance of a location east or west of the prime meridian, measured in degrees.
+Used in conjunction with latitude to pinpoint geographic locations.
+- **Spatial Resolution**: The level of detail in a geospatial dataset, often defined by the size of the grid cells or pixels representing the data.
+Higher resolution provides more detail but requires more storage and processing power.
+- **Temporal Resolution**: The frequency at which data is collected or updated over time, important for capturing changes in weather or solar irradiance.
+- **Digital Elevation Model (DEM)**: A 3D representation of Earth's surface, showing elevation data.
+DEMs are used in solar modeling to account for shading and terrain effects.
+- **Remote Sensing**: The acquisition of information about Earth's surface using satellites or aircraft.
+Remote sensing is critical for gathering data on cloud cover, aerosols, and solar radiation.
+- **Coordinate Reference System (CRS)**: A system used to define how geographic data is projected onto a flat surface, ensuring spatial data is accurately mapped and analyzed.
+- **Raster Data**: A type of geospatial data stored in a grid format, where each cell contains a value representing a specific property (e.g., temperature, irradiance, or elevation).
+- **Vector Data**: A type of geospatial data that represents geographic features using points, lines, and polygons, often used for mapping boundaries, roads, and other discrete features.
+- **Topographic Shading**: The effect of terrain features (e.g., mountains, hills) on sunlight exposure, influencing solar irradiance calculations.
+- **GeoJSON**: A format for encoding geographic data structures in JSON, often used for sharing and visualizing geospatial data on the web.
+- **GIS (Geographic Information System)**: A system designed to capture, store, manipulate, analyze, and visualize spatial or geographic data, widely used in solar and weather forecasting.
+- **Great Circle Distance**: The shortest distance between two points on a sphere, useful for calculating distances between locations on Earth.
+- **Solar Declination Angle**: The angle between the Sun's rays and the equatorial plane, varying throughout the year and influencing solar irradiance calculations.

 ---